CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab30.md

     ![](../Images/l30t4p5.png)

 ## Task 5: Write code to submit a URL-based image prompt

+In this task, you’ll enhance your client application to handle URL-based image prompts.
+You’ll add code that retrieves an image from the web, encodes it in base64, and submits it along with a user’s text prompt to the model.
+This allows the application to combine both image and text inputs for richer, multimodal interactions.

 1. Note that the code includes a loop to allow a user to input a prompt until they enter "quit".
 Then in the loop section, find the comment **Get a response to image input**, add the following code to submit a prompt that includes the following image: